QuentinRa/blog.quentinra.dev/cyber/server/database/index.md

 [![sqlinjectionlm](../../_badges/thm/sqlinjectionlm.svg)](https://tryhackme.com/room/sqlinjectionlm)

+You can find a course about [SQL](/info/databases/sql/index.md) for relational database, and a course for [NoSQL](/info/databases/nosql/index.md) on Memorize.
+To summarize, the former are used to store data in a predefined format (relational model), while the latter is used by dataBases that want the flexibility, like adding some properties only to some users.

-> Common databases are: MySQL, Microsoft SQL Server (MSSQL), MongoDB, GraphQL, PostgresSQL.<br> While you may see MariaDB, SQLite; Redis, and Oracle too.
+> **Common DBMS are**: MySQL, Microsoft SQL Server (MSSQL), MongoDB, GraphQL, PostgresSQL.<br>**Other well-known DBMS**: MariaDB, SQLite; Redis, and Oracle too.

 <hr class="sl">

-## Random
+## Random notes (SQL)

-Note: this isn't a course about SQL, but stuff that may be useful to hackers.

 <div class="row row-cols-md-2"><div>